D1vyansh/DEMOPROJECT/README.md

 # 🔐 Secrets CLI Manager

-A Node.js CLI tool to securely authenticate users via GitHub OAuth and manage secrets associated with an organization.
+This project is a Secrets Management application that allows users to log in via GitHub OAuth, manage secrets securely per organization, and access those secrets through a CLI tool.
+A CLI tool to securely authenticate users via GitHub OAuth and manage secrets associated with an organization.
-Built using Express, Sequelize (SQLite), Passport.js, and Commander.js.

 ---